 What if I do not crack GATE — should I join CDAC?

-Absolutely.
-Many CDAC students are GATE aspirants who used CDAC as an excellent alternative.
-CDAC's industry-oriented training and placement support make it a strong career choice.
-Read our 3-month CCAT preparation guide to get started.
+Yes, and many people do exactly that.
+A lot of CDAC students are former GATE aspirants who decided they'd rather start working sooner.
+CDAC's industry focus and placement drives make it a practical choice.
+Check our 3-month CCAT preparation guide to get started.